You can get lean & strong with any meal frequency with snacks or no snacks. That’s the truth.

 - According to an analysis of USDA food consumption data by David Cutler at Harvard University, 90 percent of the increase in calorie consumption in men in the United States from 1977 to 1996 has come from between-meal eating.
 For women, it’s 112 percent.
 Calories from meals have actually gone down.
 (Cutler DM, Glaeser EL, Shapiro JM.
 Why have americans become more obese?
 Journal of Economic Perspectives.
 2003;17(3):93-118)

-The No S Diet Book by Reinhard Engles & Ben Kallen shares excellent research about the history and science of snacking.
+The No S Diet Book (affiliate link) by Reinhard Engles & Ben Kallen shares excellent research about the history and science of snacking.